spflanagan/ARTs/morph_predictions/README.md

 - initCS: Initial frequency of the courter-sneaker morph in the population.
 These values are plotted in the two graphs on the y-axis.
 - initNS: Initial frequency of the noncourter-sneaker morph in the population.
 These values are plotted in the two graphs on the x-axis.
 - c: Sperm competition coefficient.
 You can adjust this in the slider bar.
-- r: Relative reproductive effort/contribution within each clutch for courting morphs.
+- r: Relative reproductive effort/contribution within each clutch for courting morphs, bounded between 0 and 1.
 This is the proportion of a female's eggs (aka female fecundity) that a given morph can fertilize, given his maximum amount of sperm.
-Default simulation conditions are 8/12 (0.6667) for courting morphs (courter-parent and courter-sneakers) and 4/12 (0.3333) for non-courting morphs (noncourter-parent and noncourter-sneakers).
+Default simulation conditions are 8/12 (0.6667) for non-courting morphs (noncourter-parent and noncourter-nonparent) and 4/12 (0.3333) for courting morphs (courter-parent and courter-nonparents).
 You can adjust this in the slider bar.

 **Not currently adjustable:**